 There are two types of tests that are used to diagnose COVID-19, an antigen test and a PCR test.
 Neither test will detect the material in the current COVID-19 vaccines or the body's response to the immunization.

 If you are asymptomatic and test positive for COVID-19 after being immunized, then this positive test is the result of current or recent COVID-19 infection.
 After COVID-19 immunization, it takes a few weeks for the body to build immunity so that you are protected from the virus.
 Immunization will greatly reduce your risk of becoming infected but there is still a small chance that you can become infected even after being fully immunized.

 Q: Which COVID-19 vaccines are approved for use in Canada?

-A: To date, two products are approved by Health Canada:
+A: To date, four products are approved by Health Canada:

 Q: Do healthcare workers need to wear gloves when administering a vaccine?

 A: Vaccine providers are not required to wear gloves when administering vaccine.
 Infection prevention and control practices are part of immunization procedures.
 They include hand hygiene (handwashing or use of alcohol-based hand sanitizer) before vaccine preparation, between vaccine recipients, and whenever the hands are soiled.
 The Canadian Immunization Guide does not routinely recommended gloves unless the skin on the vaccine provider's hands is not intact (cuts, blisters, etc.).